1. basic issues

 -

-big companies medium-sized companies members more than 100,000 10,000 - 100,000 employees more than 1000 100 - 1000 financial values over A 1/10 A to A - The central task of the company must be communication of information and forming of opinions.
+big companies medium-sized companies members more than 100,000 10,000 - 100,000 employees more than 1000 100 - 1000 financial values over A 1/10 A to A

 C.2 direct + indirect votings with the 3‑groups‑co‑determination: In some companies there can be the wish, not to decide in the representative SB for some votings, but instead choose a direct-democratic way.
 Possibilities for this: